afreeland/freeCSV/README.md

 | **error** | *Error* | An error that has been thrown during parsing execution |
 | **result** | *obj* | The parsed result object |

+*You can expect all methods to return this common callback mentality*

 ##How to use freeCSV